peterwwillis/clenv/README.md

            -n ENVIRON              Create a new environment ENVIRON -E EXT[=V]              Use (optional) version V of extension EXT -e ENVIRON              Use environment ENVIRON
-           -W                      Disables wrapper mode
+           -r FILE                 Install a list of extensions from FILE -W                      Disables wrapper mode
            -f                      Force mode
            -V                      Version of clenv